rrumana/Advent_Of_Code_2024/day_3/README.md

 I am happy, in general, with how these are going, although I can't help but feel like my code is very verbose compared to others I see on the reddit.
 Oh well.

+Update: I have a gone through and made my code significantly more concise moving where error handling is managed.
+This is not neccessarily better but it is a lot simpler to read and understand.
+I struggle between the two extremes of propagating all errors back to the main function vs handling all errors immediately, I can't seem to find a happy medium that feels idiomatic.
+I certainly prefer error propagation wherever possible, but that isn't always best.

 Instructions follow:

 --- Day 3: Mull It Over ---